 Data analysis can do this for your business.

 However, Forbes reports that across all industries, only 53% of companies are utilising their data to drive decisions.
 And in South Africa, ITWeb confirms the consensus of experts, that data analytics is underused.

 If so few MNOs are utilising the data that has the power to boost revenue significantly, those who do will gain the edge.

-McKinsey agrees, backing it up by stating that, “Our work with telecom companies around the world reveals that those companies that implement a comprehensive, analytics-based approach to base management can reduce their churn by as much as 15%”.
+McKinsey agrees, backing it up by stating, “Our work with telecom companies around the world reveals that those companies that implement a comprehensive, analytics-based approach to base management can reduce their churn by as much as 15%”.

 The data from your CDRs (Call Detail Records) can give you this information.